fkooman/php-browserid/README.md

-# BrowserID Authentication
+# Mozilla Persona Authentication

-This project is a completely separate BrowserID verifier that lives outside your application and is controlled through a PHP API.
+This project is a completely separate Mozilla Persona verifier that lives outside your application and is controlled through a PHP API.

 The API can be used to retrieve a verified email address.